cohesity/cohesity-ansible-role/docs/tasks/restore_vm.md

 ## Ansible Variables
 [top](#task-cohesity-virtual-machine-restore-operation)

 The following is a list of variables and the configuration expected when leveraging this task in your playbook.
-For more information on these variables, see [Syntax](../library/cohesity_job.md) in the Cohesity Protection Job module.
+For more information on these variables, see [Syntax](../library/cohesity_restore_vm.md) in the Cohesity Restore VM module.
 ```yaml
 cohesity_restore_vm:
   state: present